hdq66666/AI-Vtuber-unity/README.md

 # AI-Vtuber-unity
 Unity extension for hdq66666/AI-Vtuber

-⚠️ License and Usage Notice
-Important: To use this Unity extension, you must have an appropriate Unity license or authorization.
+⚠️ To use this Unity extension, you must have an appropriate Unity license.